-Bianchi “Tipo S2” – 1915
+Bianchi “Tipo S2”, 1915

-The car has right-hand-drive according to a law provision whereby all vehicles had to stay on the extreme right side of the road in order not to frighten horses and to give the right of way to the other means of transport.
-At the level crossings, as there were no barriers at the time, the driver had to stop the car and get off to check if there was a train coming and then get back in the car and go.
+The car has right-hand-drive according to a law provision whereby all vehicles had to stay on the extreme right side of the road in order to not frighten the horses and give the right of way to the other means of transportation.
+At the level crossings, since there were no barriers at the time, the driver had to stop the car and get off to check if there was a train coming and then get back in the car and drive off.

 The price of Bianchi cars varied from £4000 for the 2-seater to £14.000 for the limousine.
 Bianchi cars had large success not only thanks to the undoubtedly high quality of the materials and their refined design, but also their customer care.
 Included in the vehicle price there were a couple of days of driving school, every model was fitted with a tool box with a wrench, a tape roll and a hand pump.
 There was also a door-to-door servicing: specialized mechanics were sent throughout Italy’s Kingdom to repair the customers’ cars.
 They were paid £15 per day from the company and they also paid them the trip to the destination (second-class train ticket).
 Board and lodging was provided by the customer.

 Luciano Nicolis used to say: “All the cars were crank-started or push-started at the time, the hand crank was in front of the car, linked to the crankshaft, there was no other way, there was no electric starter.
 It was difficult and dangerous because the crank could slip from your hand and break your wrist.
 There still wasn’t the alternator in Italy: the magneto produced the electricity for the spark plug…”.

 The magneto was the first ignition system used in petrol engines.